Matchings with lower quotas: Algorithms and complexity: Degree- and quota-restricted cases

 So far we have established that if $|\Gamma(a)| \leq 2$ for every applicant $a \in A$ and $|\Gamma(p)| \leq 3$ for every post $p \in P$, then \textsc{mlq} is $\NP$-hard.
 In the following, we also show that these restrictions are the tightest possible.
 If $|\Gamma(p)| \leq 2$ for every post $p \in P$, then a maximum weight matching can be found efficiently, regardless of~$|\Gamma(a)|$.
 Note that the case \textsc{wmlq(1,$\infty$)} is trivially solvable.

 \begin{theorem} \textsc{wmlq($\infty$,2)} is solvable in $O(n^2 \log n)$ time, where $n = |A| + |P|$. \end{theorem}

-\begin{proof} After executing the simplification steps described after the problem definition, we apply two more changes to derive our helper graph~$H$.
+\begin{proof} After executing the simplification steps described at the end of \cref{sec:probdef}, we apply two more changes to derive our helper graph~$H$.
 Firstly, if $\ell(p) = 0$, $u(p) = 2$ and $|\Gamma(p)| = 2$, we separate $p$'s two edges, splitting $p$ into two posts with upper quota~1.
 After this step, all posts with $u(p) = 2$ also have $\ell(p) = 2$.
 All remaining vertices are of upper quota~1.
 Then, we substitute all edge pairs of posts with $\ell(p) = u(p) = 2$ with a single edge connecting the two applicants.
 This edge will carry the weight equal to the sum of the weights of the two deleted edges.

 Clearly, any matching in $H$ translates into an assignment of the same weight in $G$ and vice versa.
-Finding a maximum weight matching in a general graph with $n$ vertices and $m$ edges can be done in $O(n(m + n \log n))$ time~\cite{Gab90}, which reduces to $O(n^2 \log n)$ in our case.
+Finding a maximum weight matching in a general graph with $n$ vertices and $m$ edges can be done in $O(n(m + n \log n))$ time~\cite{Gab90}, which reduces to $O(n^2 \log n)$ in our case. \end{proof}